Please join us for our next Virtual Information Night!

 Admissions criteria for the PTA Program are as follows:

-- Admission to Mendocino College
+- Admission to Mendocino College.
+Apply here: https://www.opencccapply.net/gateway/apply?cccMisCode=141

 5. Emails will also be sent to those on the wait list with their alternate number.
-Alternates will be required to respond to the MC PTA Program Director to confirm and maintain their position on the wait list.
+Alternates will be required to respond to the PTA Program to confirm and maintain their position on the wait list.

 Procedures that are and will be used to recruit students to the program are consistent with procedures used for general recruiting at MC.
 The college and program strive to recruit a diverse patient population through outreach to high schools in the district, informational booths at community events, program brochures, advertisement through the internet, local newspapers, and radio.

 1. Health Clearance - Applicants must present evidence of physical fitness and ability to perform tasks required of a Physical Therapist Assistant.
-Before the first day of the spring semester in January, students must complete a physical exam and all immunizations requested, including an annual flu shot and the COVID-19 vaccine.
-Technical Standards/Essential Functions are provided as a link on the PTA web page.
-Students are expected to be able to perform all Technical Standards/Essential Functions throughout the program.
+Before the first day of the fall semester in August, students must complete a physical exam and all immunizations requested, which may include an annual flu shot and the COVID-19 vaccine.
+(Some clinical sites may accept vaccine waivers.)

 4. CPR for Healthcare Provider - You must present a valid CPR card for Healthcare Provider offered through the American Heart Association prior to the beginning of the second semester in the program.
 Card must be valid throughout the duration of the program.